bouvty/chargemembers/README.md

+CHARGED MEMBERS BOT SRC LEAK<br>
+as seen on ntts and known as a member farm com

 "charge members" bot src leaked<br>
 a member bot is a bot that pulls members via auths into a server to gain members